uuukiiiyooo/booksList/README.md

 ### Usage

-To run the project, execute the following command:
+To run the project download and run locally.

-You can check it out on the [Live Demo](https://uuukiiiyooo.github.io/)
 <!--
 Example command: